Volkswagen Passat: Passat Alltrack

 In October 2010, Volkswagen presented at the 2011 Tokyo Motor Show the Passat Alltrack.
 The Passat Alltrack bridges the gap between the passenger VW range and the SUV range comprising the Tiguan and Touareg.
-The Passat Alltrack was aimed at competing with Subaru Outback, which created a new market niche, both the Alltrack and Outback both bear resemblance in ride height and external body kit.
+The Passat Alltrack was aimed at competing with the Subaru Outback, which created a new market niche; both the Alltrack and Outback bear resemblance in ride height and external body kit.